-One is that the product’s type II collagen (UC-II) — a supplement used to treat joint health in its original molecular structure — interacts with antibody molecules and deactivates collagen-specific T cells.
-When those T cells are deactivated, the enzymes responsible for joint breakdown are not released.
+The type II collagen (UC-II) used in this product is in its original molecular structure and interacts with antibody molecules to deactivate collagen-specific T-cells.
+When T-cells are deactivated, the enzymes which typically cause joint breakdown are not released.

-UC-II – Undenatured collagen has epitopes that interact with antibody molecules, which deactivating collagen-specific T cells.
-This supplement has also been shown to be highly effective in animal trials with dogs and horses.
+UC-II – Epitopes in the Undenatured Collagen interact with antibody molecules, which deactivate the T cells that are collagen specific.
+This supplement has been shown to be highly effective in animal trials involving horses and dogs.

-Turmeric Extract – Evidence shows that curcumin, which comes from the Turmeric spice, has many properties.
-Curumin has been found to be safe in multiple studies, even with high doses.3
+Turmeric Extract – Evidence shows that curcumin, coming from the Turmeric spice, has many properties.
+Curcumin has been found to be safe in multiple studies, even with high doses.

-inflammation.
-Boswellia is fairly new to the research field, and its studies show positive results.
+The Boswellia herb is fairly new to the research field, and its studies show positive results.

 Vitamin D3 – Vitamin D plays a significant role in the immune system.
 The vitamin D receptor is found in substantial concentrations in T cells.